wq/wq/docs/api/config.md

 `postsave=` | Description
 ------------|-------------
-`"observation_list"` | Return to the full list of observations.
+`"observation_list"` | Return to the list of observations and outbox (default for background synced records).
-`"observation_detail"` | Return to the detail page for the current observation.
+`"observation_detail"` | Return to the detail page for the current observation (default for foreground synced records).
 `"site_detail"` | Return to the detail page for the site referenced by the current observation's foreign key.
 `"sites/{{site_id}}/observations"` | Return to the list of observations filtered by the referenced site.
 `"observations/new?site_id={{site_id}}"` | Start a new observation for the same site.

+`postdelete` has similar semantics as `postsave`, but does not support variable placeholders or returning to detail views, since the object has already been deleted by the time the `postdelete` action is executed.
+The default for `postdelete` is always to return to the list view.

 ### Form Fields